Gurenax/gramscraper/README.md

 # Gramscraper [![Gem Version](https://badge.fury.io/rb/gramscraper.svg)](https://badge.fury.io/rb/gramscraper) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-A simple instagram scraping gem which retrieves recent photos from your instagram.
+A simple gem for to retriev your recent photos from your Instagram.

-## Major update
+## Major update (v1.0.1)
-- Instagram no longer supports the public media endpoint (https://instagram.com/username/media).
+- Instagram no longer supports the public media endpoint (https://instagram.com/username/media) which does not require an API client key or Access token.
-- As such, I am forced to use the API (which is actually the right way to do it).
+- As such, I am forced to use the API (which is the right way to get the photos from your instagram account).
 - Please note that to use this gem, you need to have a valid access token from instagram.
 The instructions can be found here (https://www.instagram.com/developer/authentication/).
 Look for Client-Side (Implicit) Authentication.
-That is what you need to get this gem working.
-However, I will put some of my notes below to guide you in getting the access token.
+It is what you need to get this gem working.
+However, to assist you in getting the access token, I will put some of my notes below anyway.

 ## Registering for an Instagram access token
 1. Go to (https://www.instagram.com/developer/)